-Initially we pay a visit to Psiloritis Geopark Information Center in the village of Anogeia.
+Initially we visit the Psiloritis Geopark Information Center in the village of Anogia.
 Then, we drive southwards to Zominthos and from there on we begin our hiking journey to the north face of Psiloritis central ridge.
 The guided tour emphasizes on aspects of natural and human made environment in the legendary mountain of the Minoan cult of Zeus.
 We will walk over parts of the E4 European Path and other traditional paths used by shepherds.

 Region: Rethymnon Prefecture, Central Crete Mountain Range: Psiloritis Range Geopark

 Trail blazing: occasionally marked, easy to get confused without guidance

 Duration: 3 hours